javaee/openmq/Downloads.md

 JMS Development will continue as a component of GlassFish Server Open Source Edition and as a component to Oracle GlassFish Enterprise Server.
 Installer guide for stand-alone MQ will no longer be updated.
-We will provide the Open MQ community updates and errata changes, using the Open MQ Wiki, here.
+We will provide the Open MQ community updates and errata changes.

 Open MQ 4.5 community documentation collection is contained within the GlassFish Server 3.1 Documentation Collection.

+### Legacy versions

+Older versions of GlassFish Message Queue are available [here](https://mq.java.net/downloads/legacy-downloads.html)